Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

 - Watchface complication framework and stylize editable feature support:
   - Applications can provide custom complication data with the new watchface complication provider API.
   - Watchface applications can receive data from the complication providers.
-  - Watchface applications can register editable design elements and an user will be able to edit the watchface with editor UI.
+  - Watchface applications can register editable design elements and a user will be able to edit the watchface with editor UI.
 - Widget framework refactoring:
   - Screen connector library is rewritten in object-oriented design.
 - Package Manager